 Benzodiazepines work on the reward, mood regulation and motivation regions of the brain.
 Our brain is an amazingly adaptive organ.
 Our whole system, mind, body, and spirit acclimate to whatever we put into our system on a frequent intensive basis.
 Acclimation turns into dependency.
 When we suddenly remove the substance our mechanism has grown used to receiving, the brain goes into shock, and the nerves rapidly attempt to fire on all cylinders.
 Not only does this demonstrate itself physically, but psychologically as well in the form of withdrawal symptoms.

-A person withdrawing from Xanax may feel irritable, jumpy, and panicked.
+A person experiencing Xanax withdrawal may feel irritable, jumpy, and panicked.
 They may experience nightmares, mood swings and have trouble concentrating.
 To a Xanax user, these psychological withdrawals can prove to be as horrific as the physical withdrawals.

 - Sensory hypersensitivity

 - Loss of appetite

 “After (the seizure) I kept taking (Xanax) for two years.
 I couldn’t stop, and I didn’t know that was the problem.
 I thought it was my medication and I would justify it all the time.
 It was my prescribed medication.
 Then alcohol became my medication.”

 “When I realized the Grand mal seizure was because of Xanax withdrawals, that is when my detox cycle began.
 I was so scared of having another seizure.
 I went to detox four or five times a year just to get clean from the Xanax, and then I would start the cycle of using again.
 Then I went to two and a half rehab facilities in two and a half years.”